Frequently Asked Questions

 Most clients see a reduction in symptoms after four appointments.

-A 90-minute intentional, focused psychotherapy session is $250 private pay.
+A 60 minute intentional, focused psychotherapy session is $200 private pay.
 Payment is due before or at the end of each session.
 Private pay offers greater flexibility and confidentiality, allowing us to focus on what truly matters—your healing—without insurance limitations on session length, frequency, or treatment approach

-I do accept a few health insurance options.
-For a 60-minute psychotherapy session, you may use one of the accepted health insurance options.
+I DO accept a few health insurance plans: Medicare, Select Health, Intermountain Healthcare Nevada, Blue Cross Blue Shield, United Health Care, and EMI.
+For a 45 to 60 minute psychotherapy session, you may use one of the accepted health insurance options.
 Your payment is the allowed amount established by your health insurance company.
 You pay the allowed amount until your deductible is met, and then any copay or percentage share cost required by your insurance company.

+You are responsible for verifying your health insurance benefits.
 If you want to use your health insurance and I am out-of-network for for your health insurance plan and your plan includes out-of-network benefits, I can provide a superbill or statement for you to submit for potential reimbursement.
-Be sure to check with your insurance provider, as deductibles and allowed amounts vary.
+Be sure to check with your insurance provider as deductibles and allowed amounts vary.

-If you have health insurance and want to participate in 90-minute intentional sessions, you’ll need to opt out of using insurance on the required insurance information form.
+If you have health insurance and want to participate in 60-minute intentional sessions, you’ll need to opt out of using insurance on the required insurance information form.

 What is a Good Faith Estimate?